 The long, strongly reflexed peduncle, thinly exfoliating bark, and very slender but not drooping needles are distinctive field characters (Perry 1991).
 Farjon and Styles (1997) regard it as very similar to Pinus herrerae, and provide the following comparison of characters:

 Mexico: western Jalisco: at 19°48' to 20°45' N in tropical and subtropical mountains.
-Nine populations are identified in the species' range, and are shown on the map at left.
+Nine populations are identified in the species' range, and are shown on the map at right.
 They occur at elevations of 700-1460(-2050) m.
 Climate is subtropical, with annual precipitation of 1500-1935 mm, a November-May dry season, and mean annual temperature 22-26° C; preferred soils are granitic, acidic, deep, and well drained.
 Common sites include north- and west-facing slopes, near streambanks, and other sites where groundwater is available most of the year.
 It usually occurs in pine-oak ecosystems, where common tree associates include P. oocarpa, P. maximinoi, P. douglasiana, several species of Quercus, and an array of broadleaf species (Perry 1991, Farjon and Styles 1997, Dvorak et al. 2000b).
 On some sites it occurs with Juniperus jaliscana and at the highest elevation site (over 2000 m) it occurs with Abies guatemalensis var. jaliscana.
 It is a strongly fire-dependent species, regenerating prolifically after fires that expose mineral soils, but on poorer sites it is readily outcompeted by the other pine species mentioned above.

 Although the WCMC currently reports this species a "lower risk" conservation status, its restricted range (nine known populations) and the presence of active exploitation via logging in the area contradict that status; Dvorak et al. (2000b) state that it is "vulnerable" and that some populations are "critically endangered."
 The species thus warrants efforts at formal protection.
 The CAMCORE cooperative is assisting that effort with ex situ conservation efforts, but the tree continues to receive little protection in its native range, where it is currently threatened by logging and grazing activities.